 - EVAP canister vent control valve and the circuit

 - O-ring of EVAP canister vent control valve is missing or damaged

 - EVAP canister is saturated with water

 - Absolute pressure sensor

-Labor: 1.0The cost of diagnosing the P1440 NISSAN code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1440 NISSAN code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P1440 NISSAN code detected?When EVAP control system has a leak, EVAP control system does not operate properly
+When is the code detected?When EVAP control system has a leak, EVAP control system does not operate properly

 - Engine Light ON (or Service Engine Soon Warning Light)